Swind/pure-python-adb/README.rst

 .. code-block:: python

-    from adb.client import Client as AdbClient
+    from ppadb.client import Client as AdbClient
     # Default is "127.0.0.1" and 5037
     client = AdbClient(host="127.0.0.1", port=5037)
     print(client.version())